G-sakthi/M2-EmbSys/Project/1_Requirement/README.md

 # TABLE OF CONTENT

 1 INTRODUCTION

 1.1 ABSTRACT

-1.2 Cost and time
+1.2 COST AND TIME

-1.3 Swot analysis
+1.3 SWOT ANALYSIS

 1.4 4W's and 1'H

-2 Description Requirements
+2 DESCRIPTION REQUIREMENTS

 2.1 HIGH LEVEL REQUIREMENTS

 2.2 LOW LEVEL REQUIREMENTS

 3 ARCHITECTURE

 3.1 SEQUENTIAL DIAGRAM

 3.2 BLOCK DIAGRAM

 3.3 COMPONENTS REQUIRED

 3.4 FUTURE SCOPE

 # 1 Introduction
 Sitting is one of the most common postures of human being in day-to-day life.
 People spend a long time on sitting in an office chair or lounge chair.
 Biomedical